Chapter 7: Class Template Instantiation

 As discussed previously, class templates are designed to generate a particular definition of the class with the specific data type(s) deduced by the compiler from the passed-in arguments during compilation.
 In this chapter, we will learn various aspects of class template instantiation.
-Understanding the class template instantiation is pivotal to the overall understanding of the functioning of templates in general.
+Understanding class template instantiation is pivotal to the overall understanding of how templates function in general.
 The fundamental concept of template instantiation remains the same for both function templates and class templates.
-However, instantiation of class template instantiation is more complex than function template.
+However, instantiation of class templates is more complex than function templates.

 In this chapter we will cover the following topics: